Lily, Rosemary and the Jack of Hearts: Reception and interpretations

 According to Tim Riley of National Public Radio, "'Lily, Rosemary and the Jack of Hearts' is an intricately evasive allegory about 'romantic facades' that hide 'criminal motives', and the way one character's business triggers a series of recriminations from people he doesn't even know".

 In their book Bob Dylan All the Songs: The Story Behind Every Track, authors Philippe Margotin and Jean-Michel Guesdon note that the "protagonists seem to play with their life as if it were a game of chance.
 Love is seen as comedy, life as a game of a chance.
 There is no doubt about what Dylan thought of justice, embodied by an alcoholic judge, imposing sentences with merciless severity".

 Dylan scholar Tony Attwood sees it as a Western ballad, the "American Wild West" period setting of which "sets it completely apart" from any of the other songs on Blood on the Tracks, but he also notes that it is a "superb song, a brilliant example of how to tell a story in a song".

 Critic Dale Nickey cited it in 2013 as being the "greatest 'story song' yet written".

 Other versions

 The New York recording session of "Lily, Rosemary and the Jack of Hearts" was released on the deluxe edition of The Bootleg Series Vol. 14: More Blood, More Tracks in 2018, with the second take of the song also included on the single-CD and 2-LP versions of the album.
 The deluxe version of The Bootleg Series Vol. 14 also included a remix of the December 1974 master issued on Blood on the Tracks.

 Live performance

-According to his official website, Dylan has played the song live only once, on May 25, 1976, in Salt Lake City.
+Dylan reportedly performed the song on May 25, 1976 in Salt Lake City, which was the final show of the Rolling Thunder Revue tour.
+This show was not recorded by Dylan's crew, and no bootleg recording has ever surfaced, despite search efforts from fans.
+The song was allegedly performed as a duet between Dylan and Joan Baez.
+Dylan scholar Ray Padgett, analysing the final concert of the Rolling Thunder Revue at Salt Lake City, includes a YouTube fragmentary audio clip of Dylan and Baez singing part of "Lily, Rosemary and the Jack of Hearts".
+Padgett asserts that this clip is not from the concert performance but from a prior rehearsal.